comp-methods-fsu-2021/Ward_Corpus/README.md

 # Cleaning

 Showing my age and my less than enthusiastic affinity to new, electronic methods I struggle with plain text editing and do not grasp why I would use it.
 The source I have chosen for this project is relatively clean already and I can understand it just fine as is.
 Cleaning with Sublime is a laborious process for me but I am starting to see some small success.
 The largest area for a little clean up was the page breaks denoted by a long string of #'s which I have reduced to just one and the page number itself.
 Other than that I do not see much more cleaning needing to be done.

+# Visualization

+I choose two charts from the Professional Notes article.
+I had intended to compare the values of the two charts against each other showing the varioaus ranges where American and brirish forces could engage in 1925.
+RAW Graphs did not work for me.
+Google Studio was too confusing.
+I did not want to download new software but I added Tableau.
+Saw some success but kept getting errors to save projects in the public space.
+Took screenshot of one chart I managed to create.